 That tells local users what to do and why and where you are located, all at once.

-Using the local media outlets is one way to get valuable backlinks.
+Using the local media outlets is one way to get valuable quality local backlinks.
 You can do this by paying for ads or sending out a press release and getting it published.
 The press release should include links to your website or SEO landing page and provide valuable information for local readers to take in to build interest in your business.

-We’ve talked about getting yourself mentioned on local business directories, but you can also use them to do the reverse and find local businesses to partner with or reach out to in order to establish backlinks.
 If you don’t have as many community relationships with other businesses as you’d like, this is a good way to find out what’s out there and get your foot in the door for possible link exchanges.

-Using partner advertising is another way to get backlinks (be remember SEO isn’t always about backlinks).
+Using partner advertising is another way to get local backlinks (be remember SEO isn’t always about backlinks).
 You can sponsor a business by providing some ad space and placing a partners section somewhere on your website and in exchange they can host links to your content.
 This is a mutually beneficial arrangement that many businesses employ both online and in the physical space.

 Take Advantage of Your Existing Relationships